vanchy-li/solar-panel-farm-in-MA/README.md

 ## 1. Introduction

-This repository leverages the [distributed solar photovoltaic array location and extent dataset for remote sensing object identification](https://www.nature.com/articles/sdata2016106) to train a segmentation model which identifies the locations of solar panels from satellite imagery.
+This repository leverages the [distributed solar photovoltaic array location and extent dataset for remote sensing object identification](https://www.nature.com/articles/sdata2016106) to train a segmentation model which identifies the locations of solar panels from satellite imagery located in Massachusetts.

 Training happens in two steps: